Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - Current operational data, immutable approved snapshots and generated official documents are different functions and should not be conflated.
 - Before formalizing the Data Model, lifecycle/state/event/progress semantics must be validated against the real business process.
 - User corrections to actual NURA work take precedence over generic architecture patterns when they are credible and consistent with governing constraints.
-- For external grants, legal/business Project activity and permission to initiate expenditures are different facts: a signed Funding Agreement can make a Project active while expenditure initiation remains subject to explicit Operational Authorization.
+- Project business activity and permission to initiate expenditures are different facts: the applicable Authorizing Basis makes the Project `Active`, while expenditure initiation remains subject to Setup readiness and explicit Operational Authorization.
-- Planning approval is not expenditure authorization: Research Needs and Procurement Plan may be prepared/approved during Setup, while a formal Procurement Request remains the expenditure-initiation boundary.
+- Planning approval is not expenditure authorization: Research Needs and Procurement Plan may be prepared/approved during Setup/readiness work before Operational Authorization, while a formal Procurement Request remains the expenditure-initiation boundary.
 - Funding delay is a separate operational/financial condition; it should not distort the Project lifecycle merely to make the problem visible.
+- For external grants, practical NURA lifecycle activation should wait for the signed + registered Agreement to be recorded with official registration details rather than introducing unnecessary transient states for a short signature-to-registration interval.
+- Operational restrictions are management controls over future commitment formation, not a substitute Project lifecycle and not an automatic cancellation of existing obligations.
+- In NURA's small-organization operating model, ERP should provide Head of Post-Award the functional control needed to administer restrictions/exceptions and rely on explicit Reason + audit trail rather than add approval layers whose only purpose is to police managerial good faith.
+Hard business validations remain a separate non-bypassable boundary.
+- An archive view should not become a second data store: discontinued pre-active Projects retain their original Setup history and can be reopened when the same Award resumes.
+- Process SLA thresholds and escalation limits are governed control parameters; observed average duration is an analytical KPI and should not itself become the process rule.